Copenhagen Climate Sound Series #3: Listening Underwater

 birds

 In our third event for the Copenhagen Climate Sound Series, we are very excited to host artist Jana Winderen.
+Jana will give a performance lecture about her work, where audience members will hear about her process, including the concept of “vertical listening” and experience a multi-speaker sound performance.

 Jana Winderen

-JanaJana Winderen is an artist based in Norway with a background in mathematics, chemistry and fish ecology.
+Jana Winderen is an artist based in Norway with a background in mathematics, chemistry and fish ecology.
 Her practice pays particular attention to audio environments and to creatures which are hard for humans to access, both physically and aurally – deep under water, inside ice or in frequency ranges inaudible to the human ear.
 Her activities include site-specific and spatial audio installations and concerts, which have been exhibited and performed internationally in major institutions and public spaces.
 Recent work includes The River at Jerwood Gallery, Natural History Museum, London, Absent Voices, Haus der Kunst, Munich, The Art of Listening: Underwater at Lenfest Center for the Arts, Colombia University, New York, Listening through the Dead Zones for IHME, Helsinki, The Art of Listening: Underwater for Audemar Piguet at Art Basel, Miami, Rising Tide at Kunstnernes Hus in Oslo, Listening with Carp for Now is the Time in Wuzhen, Through the Bones for Thailand Art Biennale in Krabi, bára for TBA21_Academy, Spring Bloom in the Marginal Ice Zone for Sonic Acts, Dive in Park Avenue Tunnel in New York and Ultrafield for MoMA, New York.
 In 2011 she won the Golden Nica at Ars Electronica for Digital Musics & Sound Art.
 She releases her audio-visual work on Touch (UK).

 Holger Schulze

-HolgerHolger Schulze is full professor in musicology at the University of Copenhagen and principal investigator at the Sound Studies Lab.
+Holger Schulze is full professor in musicology at the University of Copenhagen and principal investigator at the Sound Studies Lab.
 He serves as co-editor of the international journal for historical anthropology Paragrana and as founding editor of the book series Sound Studies.
 He was associated investigator at the cluster of excellence Image Knowledge Gestaltung: an interdisciplinary laboratory at the Humboldt-Universität zu Berlin and founding member of the European Sound Studies Association.
 Between 2008-2016 he was director of the international research network Sound in Media Culture, and between 2000-2009 he was a co-founder and the first head of department of the new MA-programme in Sound Studies at the Universität der Künste Berlin.
 He was invited visiting professor at the Musashino Art University in Tokyo, at the University of New South Wales in Sydney, at the Leuphana Universität Lüneburg, and at the Humboldt-Universität zu Berlin.
 He served as a curator for the Haus der Kulturen der Welt Berlin, produced radio features for Deutschlandradio Kultur and he writes for Merkur, Seismograf, Neue Zeitschrift für Musik, Positionen, Texte zur Kunst, taz - die tageszeitung, der freitag.
 Portrait: „For Holger Schulze, immersive listening is his soundtrack to everyday life“ (2019) Interview: „So ist für Nutzer klar: Die Position der Dienstmagd hat eine Frau“ (DIE ZEIT 2019).

 About the Copenhagen Climate Sound Series

 We are very excited to announce a new partnership with Institute for Climate Sound & Society at metaLAB Harvard, whose founder and executive director Kara Oehler is now based in Copenhagen.
-Our initial project together is the Copenhagen Climate Sound Series, a three-part event sequence hosted by Oehler that brings together pathbreaking scholars and artists working with sound, which has taken on an increasingly crucial role as a medium and research tool for understanding the impacts of climate change, and also as a way for people to engage with and listen to the non-human world, expanding our relationship to nature.
+Our initial project together is the Copenhagen Climate Sound Series, a three-part event sequence hosted by Oehler that brings together pathbreaking scholars and artists working with sound, which has taken on an increasingly crucial role as a medium and research tool for understanding the impacts of climate change, and also as a way for people to engage with and listen to the nonhuman world, expanding our relationship to nature.

 Combining the potential of new technologies like passive acoustic monitoring and AI with centuries of Indigenous knowledge and decades of work in fields such as bioacoustics, ecoacoustics, and sound studies, sound is being used to monitor species, support conservation justice, and explore new arenas of human and nonhuman relations.
-The series will feature pathbreaking leaders across fields, including Joycelyn Longdon, Jana Winderen and Elodie Mandel Briefer.
+The series will feature pathbreaking leaders across these fields, including Joycelyn Longdon, Jana Winderen and Elodie F. Briefer.